EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ### Next-steps

 - write test for image
+  - correct tests --> at the moment the execution succeeds but the result is network not reachable --> investigate, why?
 - Begin (simple) pipeline setup for building the docker image
 - Upload the docker image from the pipeline to ghcr